 Skyvia provides quick and easy data integration, secure cloud-to-cloud backup with a one-click restore, and online data management via SQL.
 It’s a complete online solution (SaaS) and doesn’t require any local software installed except a web browser.

 The data integration service allows you to perform data export, replication, and sync in a simple user interface.
-It provides you automatic daily cloud backup with search, view, and restore functionality.
+It provides you with automatic daily cloud backup with search, view, and restore functionality.
 Skyvia Query lets you utilize cloud and database, design SQL queries using the visual query builder, and visualize the results as a chart or grid to get quick insights.

-In the free version, you can integrate up to 5,000 records, run 5 queries per day, and backup 1 GB of data.
+With the free version, you can integrate up to 5,000 records, run 5 queries per day, and backup 1 GB of data.

 Cost: Free | Premium version starts at $9 per month

-Integromat enables multistep workflows named “Integrations”.
+Integromat enables multistep workflows named “Integrations.”
 It works with an array of personal and business apps.
 Not only is it capable of connecting apps, but it can also transfer and transform data.